Château de Chantegrive Graves blanc 2023

 See all reviews from this customer

-A big disappointment; it feels like a budget option from Gascony for a tapas restaurant in need of an inexpensive wine.
-Very smooth, with a faintly aromatic profile.
-Well-made in terms of winemaking but lacking character, it isn’t worth the price.
-There are more interesting alternatives in this price range.
+A big disappointment—it feels like a budget-friendly option from Gascony for a tapas restaurant in need of an inexpensive wine.
+Very smooth, vaguely aromatic.
+Well-crafted in terms of winemaking but impersonal; it’s not worth the price.
+There are more interesting alternatives in this product category.

 See all reviews from this customer